TrainTheTrainer/ELIXIR-EXCELERATE-TtT/README.md

 * [Assessment and feedback in training](./TtT_session_4.md)
 * [Session, course, and materials design](./TtT_session_3.md)

-During the course, TtT participants will act as observers and training assistants in the RNA-Seq data analysis course for the duration of a session (2h).
+During the course, TtT participants will act as observers and training assistants in the Software Carpentry workshop for the duration of a session (2h).

 ### Learning Objectives:
  * To get acquainted with Learning principles and how they apply to training